RandyGaul/cute_framework/docs/topics/data_structures.md

 In C we use the [Hash API](https://randygaul.github.io/cute_framework/#/api_reference?id=hash), while in C++ there's a `Map<T>` class that wraps the C functionality.
 It contains a very similar API including get/find, insert, remove, etc. We will cover both the C and C++ APIs in this page.

+!> **Important Note** Since the table itself grows dynamically, values _may not_ store pointers to themselves or other values.
+All values are stored as [plain old data (POD)](https://stackoverflow.com/questions/146452/what-are-pod-types-in-c), as their location in memory will get shuffled around internally as the map grows.

 ## htbl in C

 The [`htbl`](https://randygaul.github.io/cute_framework/#/hash/htbl) (stands for hashtable) works on a typed pointer, and automatically grows to fit new key/value pairs as necessary.
 Internally it's implemented with a [stretchy buffer](https://github.com/creikey/stretchy-buff), just like the [Array API in C](https://randygaul.github.io/cute_framework/#/topics/data_structures?id=array).
 It can store values with unique 64-bit keys.